Permitting Process General Guidelines

 Follow these steps to protect yourself:

-- First, obtain more than one bid for the work you want performed.
+- Obtain more than one bid for the work you want performed.

-- Second, check our website to ensure they are licensed in Santa Rosa County.
+- Check our website to ensure they are licensed in Santa Rosa County.

-- Third, check the business out with the Better Business Bureau.
+- Check the business out with the Better Business Bureau.

 State & Local Regulations